 3. What hairstyles are appropriate for school?

-Hairstyles for school should be simple, don’t take much time, and are easy to maintain.
-Dutch braids, double dutch braids, sleek ponytails, plain low ponytails, and braided ponytails are a few hairstyles to try for school.
+Hairstyles for school girls should be simple, less time-consuming, and easy to maintain.
+Dutch braids, double Dutch braids, sleek ponytails, plain low ponytails, and braided ponytails are a few hairstyles to try for school.

 Hair and hairstyles have always been a part of their identity in black teenage girls.
 The wide variety of hair textures and hairstyles runs deep in black families.
 Choose one from these exciting and unique hairstyles for your black teenage girl.
 You can even use faux locs (or synthetic hair) or wigs for these hairstyles.
 Crochet braids are techniques that help you attach hair extensions to natural hair.
 If you want permanent curls, you can go for perm treatments too.
 These hairstyles will add a unique touch to your teen’s appearance and personality.
 You may also note that these hairstyles are not just for black teens but also people with similar hair textures.